wp-plugins/wp-members/readme.txt

 * corrected a bug introduced in the 2.3.x widget update that caused the widget to be undraggable in certain instances

 = 2.4.0 =
+This was never a full production release, but was released as a public beta.
+The production completion of this project was 2.5

 New Features

 * added reCAPTCHA support for registration